josemac91/PythonIntroductionTSE/readme.txt

-Notes from the course Programing in Python at the Toulouse School of Economics (TSE) from December 2016 / January 2017.
+Notes from the course Programming in Python at the Toulouse School of Economics (TSE) from December 2016 / January 2017.